UKCloud/documentation/articles/azure/azs-how-configure-powershell-users.md

 toc_sub2: Configure Environment
 toc_sub3:
 toc_sub4:
-toc_title: Configure the Azure Stack user's PowerShell environment
+toc_title: Configure the Azure Stack User's PowerShell Environment
 toc_fullpath: Users/How To/azs-how-configure-powershell-users.md
 toc_mdlink: azs-how-configure-powershell-users.md
 ---

-# Configure the Azure Stack user's PowerShell environment
+# Configure the Azure Stack User's PowerShell Environment

 As an Azure Stack user, you can use PowerShell to manage Azure Stack resources such as create virtual machines, deploy Azure Resource Manager templates,  etc. This topic is scoped to use with the user environments only.
 In order to interact with Azure Stack PowerShell you will need to set up your environment.
 To do so follow the below guide: